 largest: 6 x 4 x 1/8 in. ( 15.2 x 10.2 x 0.3 cm )

-Shield-shaped black felt patches; all have white rayon eagle at top, perched over a red cross; and varying numbers of red felt chevrons at bottom of patch; three of the patches have one, two, and three chevrons respectively; other has three chevrons with a curved stripe connected to the top chevron, with the cross between the stripe and the chevron.
+Shield-shaped black felt patches; all have white rayon eagle at top, perched over interlocked keys flanked by feather at their bottom; and varying numbers of red felt chevrons at bottom of patch; three of the patches have one, two, and three chevrons respectively; the other has three chevrons with a curved stripe connected to the top chevron, with the keys between the stripe and the chevron.

 Bequest of Henry O. Havemeyer, 1966

 Due to ongoing research, information about this object is subject to change.